Careers for ISFP Personalities

 Living in a colourful world inspired by connections with people and ideas, ISFPs take joy in reinterpreting and reinventing things through their camera lens.
 They love the creative freedom and flexibility that a career in photography provides, especially if they are able to work in a freelance capacity.
 Whether they are shooting a wedding or an experimental piece of theatre, ISFPs will put their own unique spin on every photo they produce.

-Photographers tell stories through images that they capture through their cameras, and express their personalities and viewpoints through their art.
+Photographers tell stories through images they capture through their cameras.

 With their unique perspective and simple desire to be themselves, music is a tangible outlet for an ISFP's imagination—a chance to express themselves artistically.
 Although the work itself can be extremely rewarding, ISFPs may find themselves feeling stressed or burnt out at times.
 To sooth their introverted personalities, ISFPs in this career should take the time to relax and recharge occasionally—especially after large performances or other social events.